 Signature.
 No signature is required for the automatic 30-day extension (not available for Form W-2).
-For an additional extension or to request an extension for Form W-2, Form 8809 must be signed y authorized to sign a information on this form to carry out the Internal Revenue laws of the United States.
-We use this information to determine if you qualify for an extension of time to file information returns.
-You are not required to request an extension of time to file; however, if you request an extension, sections 6081 and 6109 and their regulations require you to provide this information, including your identification number.
-Failure to provide this information may delay or prevent processing your request; providing false or fraudulent information may subject you to penalties.
-Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
-We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence
+For an additional extension or to request an extension for Form W-2, Form 8809 must be signed y authorized to sign a orm to carry out the Internal Revenue laws of We use this information to determine if you qualify for an extension of time to file information returns.
+You are not required to request an extension of time to file: however, if you request an extension, sections 6081 and 6109 and their regulations require you to provide this information, including your identification processing your request; providing false or fraudulent information may subject you to penalties.
+Routine uses of this information litigation, and to cities, states, the District of Columbia, and U.S. criminal laws, or to federal law enforcement and intelligence